Homemade crinkle-cut fries are fun and easy to make with any potatoes you have on hand in the air fryer, stovetop, or oven.

 Oil- vegetable oil, or other neutral oil with a high smoke point for frying, baking, or air frying the crinkle-cut fries.

-Cut the Fries
+Cutting the Crinkle Fries

 Rinse and peel the potatoes.